AbolfaZlRezaEe/NMock/README.md

 I started this project based on the experiences I gained in previous projects.
 Private and public projects like **[Niky](https://github.com/AbolfaZlRezaEe/NikY)**.
 I learned a lot of helpful tips and tricks that played essential roles in doing this project.

-after some experience that I've taken in some private or public projects like **[Niky](https://github.com/AbolfaZlRezaEe/NikY)**, I've learned some good things that help me to build this project.

 at the first, I use MVVM and a piece of MVI architecture in this project. so, the application can be summarized in the chart below: